johentsch/ms3/paper/paper.md

 analysis.
 It comes with a commandline interface that makes its data extraction, transformation, and validation functionalities accessible for productive every-day workflows.

+[^1]: For example, musicXML's implicit encoding of temporal positions is limited to those where a note or rest event occurs.
+When converting MuseScore XML to musicXML, all score elements occurring between two such events are misplaced.
-[^1]: Version control is facilitated by the TSV files because, unlike the original XML source, they present score information with timestamps.
+[^2]: Version control is facilitated by the TSV files because, unlike the original XML source, they present score information with timestamps.

 `ms3` has already been used for creating several datasets, namely version 2 of the Annotated Beethoven Corpus [@Neuwirth2018_AnnotatedBeethovenCorpus], the Annotated Mozart Sonatas [@Hentschel2021_AnnotatedMozartSonatas],